Enhancing the SEOBNRv5 effective-one-body waveform model with second-order gravitational self-force fluxes: Matching EOB and GSF multipolar fluxes

 To see how this fit works in practice, let us focus on the case of the $(2,2)$-mode shown in Fig.~\ref{fig:rho22}.
 There are two complicating factors in performing the fit.
 The first is that the GSF data has finite numerical accuracy.
 This causes issues in the weak-field regime, where the EOB approximation is more accurate than the GSF data, and we thus run the risk of overfitting the numerical noise.
 The second complication is that the GSF data diverges at the Schwarzschild ISCO at $v_\Omega=1/\sqrt{6}$, where the inspiral two-timescale expansion breaks down (see Sec.~\ref{sec:GSF}).
 This feature is not physical and should not be reproduced by the EOB flux.
-The combination of these complications with the small number of fitting parameters makes it most practical to manually fit the parameters using the residuals to judge both the location of the noise floor and the divergence.
-In the case of the $(2,2)$-mode this produces